 White (Best young rider)

 The rider with the fastest cumulative time who is 25 or younger wears the white jersey.
 The overall winner earns €20,000 in prize money.
+It was introduced in 1975 and many riders that have won this jersey have gone on to win the Tour de France outright, and in recent years, the yellow jersey has been the winner of the youth classification as well.

 Other prizes and symbols at the Tour de France